SovereignCloudStack/k8s-observability/README.md

 Deploy dnation-kubernetes-monitoring-stack with SCS variables:

 _Optional_: Configure the object store as a long-term storage for metrics.
-Fill the `thanos-storage.yaml` template manifest with the credentials for the object store (refer to `thanosStorage.config`).
+Fill the `thanos-objstore.yaml` template manifest with the bucket credentials (refer to `thanosStorage.config`).

 ```bash
 helm repo add dnationcloud https://dnationcloud.github.io/helm-hub/